 This workshop is organised by the NEA Radioactive Waste Management Committee and hosted by the Nuclear and Radioactive Waste Agency (ANDR), Romania.

-At the back end of the nuclear fuel cycle, radioactive waste management implementers have the full responsibility to ensure the safety of different waste management disposal options or processes.
+At the back end of the nuclear fuel cycle, implementers have the full responsibility to ensure the safety of radioactive waste management at all stages until the final disposal (all applied options).
 Implementers conduct thorough safety assessments which support decision making and form the core of a safety case in demonstrating safety.

 A safety case is a collection of safety evidence and arguments that demonstrate the safety of a management process or facility throughout its lifetime.
 While the types of data, calculations and analyses are different for demonstrating safety in various waste management processes, the approach and strategies used to structure safety cases for different back-end processes have aspects in common.